 The Chinese Revolution of 1900 destroyed the age-old dynasty system.
-Out of it emerged a republic led by Sun Yat-Sen. However, this republic soon collapsed due to warlord conflicts.
+Out of it emerged a republic, led by Sun Yat-Sen. However, this republic soon collapsed due to warlord conflicts.

+The Indian state of Kerala elected a government in who legitimized peasants’ right to cultivate the land, as well as setting a limit on the amount of land one can own.
 Other states in India enacted similar reforms, such as abolishing the British Zamindari system (feudal landholding) and ending the position of intermediary tax collectors.

 The White Revolution (1963) was a set of aggressive modernization reforms, such as forcing big landholders to redistribute land, increasing federal funding for internal improvements, and encouraging industrial growth and education.

-In Latin America, there was a general trend of peasants taking over dispossessed states to cultivate, as well as a trend toward modernization.
+In Latin America, there was a general trend of peasants taking over dispossessed states to cultivate, as well as a trend towards modernization.
 Some specific examples include Brazil, which added taxes on large land tracts, and Chile, which encouraged peasant farming on large plantations.

 Put the following events of Chinese History in chronological order: